 The Department of Defense (DoD) establishes DoD-wide child care fees based on each Family's Total Family Income (TFI).
-DOD has established nine (9) fee categories and a fee for each category.
+DoD has established fee categories and fees for each category.
 CYS is supported by appropriated funds and parent fees.
 Parents pay their fair share on a sliding scale as determined by their TFI.

-Parent fees are determined during the registration process and annually thereafter.
+Parent fees are determined when care is offered during the enrollment process and annually thereafter.
 The following documents are used to validate TFI: